30 Juicy Facts About Gucci

 When it first began, the company manufactured quality leather luggage items.
 Handbags and briefcases are still some of the most popular Gucci items.

-Gucci got his inspiration when he was working as an elevator operator in London’s swanky Savoy Hotel.
-He met global elites such as Winston Churchill, and their accessories inspired him to start his own brand.
+Gucci was inspired while working as an elevator operator in London’s swanky Savoy Hotel.
+There, he met global elites such as Winston Churchill, whose accessories inspired him to start his own brand.

-Many celebrities around the world are hardcore fans of this brand, including rapper 2 Chainz who famously said, ‘When I die, bury me inside the Gucci store.’
+Many celebrities worldwide are hardcore fans of this brand, including rapper 2 Chainz, who famously said, ‘When I die, bury me inside the Gucci store.’

-Among the first items to be made by Gucci was detachable leather bags for saddles.
+Among Gucci’s first items were detachable leather bags for saddles.
 He sold them to keen horsemen in Italy.

 It was first seen on saddle bags before Gucci changed it to a silk addition and started using it on many other products, including jewelry and briefcases.